TayKangSheng/TayKangSheng.github.io/_posts/2016-11-28-Binary-Search-Trees.md

 ### Tree Traversal

-One key characteristic of a BST is that you can output the nodes with keys in a ascending order using pre-order traversal.
+One key characteristic of a BST is that you can output the nodes with keys in a ascending order using In-order traversal.
 Traversal is a process that visits all the nodes in the tree.
 Since a tree is not a linear data structure, we can visit all the nodes in the tree in 2 approaches.
 The first is depth first traversal and the second is breath first traversal.

 There are 3 different kinds of depth first traversal: